Gregory94/LaanLab-SATAY-DataAnalysis/documentation/documentation_satay.md

 #### Tutorial

 **Note before use**: When down-/uploading files to the N-drive or M-drive on the Linux Desktop, the drives will disconnect automatically after 10 minutes of inactivity.
-Since the files are typically large the down-/uploading therefore takes more then 10 minutes to complete, you should click back and forth to some folders once every few minutes in the drives to reset the timer.
+Since the files are typically large the down-/uploading can therefore take more then 10 minutes to complete.
+To prevent disconnection while down-/uploading you should click back and forth to some folders once every few minutes in the drives to reset the timer.

 - [ ] Log in to the Linux desktop (log in credentials can be found at `N:\tnw\BN\LL\Shared\LinuxMachines\LinuxDesktop_LoginCredentials.txt`).
   - [ ] When using remote access, install the free version of [Teamviewer](https://www.teamviewer.com/nl/) on your computer and connect with the computer using the credentials found in the file mentioned above.